Introduction: FSSAI Penalties for Violators

 In order to regulate the food products and their safety for human consumption, the FSSAI Act levies certain penalties on business enterprises in case of offenses Whether it is a private limited company or a public limited company, the penalties can be levied on both.

-If a company commits any offense that comes under the purview of this Act, all those persons in charge of the company who were present when the offense was being committed and was responsible to the company for its business operations and conduct and the company itself will be considered to be guilty of the offense.
+- If a company commits any offense that comes under the purview of this Act, all those persons in charge of the company who were present when the offense was being committed and was responsible to the company for its business operations and conduct, and the company itself will be considered to be guilty of the offense.
 They will be penalized and punished accordingly.

-If a company has a lot of branches or units in different branches of the establishment, the person in charge or the Head of the department or branch of the enterprise as nominated by the company shall be deemed responsible for the safety of food and will be liable for any contravention of such a branch, establishment or a unit.
+- If a company has a lot of branches or units in different branches of the establishment, the person in charge or the Head of the department or branch of the enterprise, as nominated by the company, shall be deemed responsible for the safety of food and will be liable for any contravention of such a branch, establishment or a unit.

-If a person or a company is found selling the sub-standard quality of food and flouting the compliance requirements, the same shall be penalized with the fine of up to Rs.5 Lakh.
+If a person or a company is found selling sub-standard quality of food and flouting the compliance requirements, the same shall be penalized with a fine of up to Rs.5 Lakh.
 The people or the companies exempted under sub-section (2) of section 31 of this Act for non-compliance shall be liable to a penalty of up to Rs.25,000.